+Due to the structure of NWB Bank's balance sheet and its lending mainly to Dutch public sector borrowers with currently zero risk weighting, NWB Bank may not be able to meet the stricter capital and liquidity (ratio) requirements, including the leverage ratio, pursuant to CRD IV.
 NWB Bank is of the opinion that public sector banks require a bespoke capital requirement framework which takes account of their generally high quality assets.
-The new leverage ratio may result in excessive capitalisation, which is inefficient and permanently reduces shareholder returns.
+The new leverage ratio may result in excessive capitalization, which is inefficient and permanently reduces shareholder returns.
 In 2010 the Managing Board contacted the regulatory authorities and expressly objected to applying the 3% leverage ratio.
-NWB Bank intends, and expects other specialist lenders to the public sector in the Netherlands and other European countries, to keep advocating a suitable capital requirement for public sector banks.
-The authorities have taken cognisance of the objections raised by NWB Bank to the leverage ratio.
-However, as from 2011, as long as the 3% leverage ratio may still become applicable to NWB Bank, future profits will be added to its reserves to the maximum extent possible.
+NWB Bank intends, and expects other specialist lenders to the public sector banks.
+The authorities have taken cognizance of the objections raised by NWB Bank to the leverage ratio.
+However, as of 2011, as long as the 3% leverage ratio may still become applicable to NWB Bank, future profits will be added to its reserves to the maximum extent possible.
 Once the capital requirements are met, there may be more scope for dividend distribution.
 Should the authorities decide to lower the current 3% leverage ratio requirement for NWB Bank, the reserve policy may be reconsidered.